International

 Executive Power

-The President is the chief of the state, elected by popular vote for a five-year term (renewable once).
-He can dissolve the Parliament and call for elections and is also the commander-in-chief of the armed forces.
-The President appoints the Prime Minister (generally the leader of the majority party) and the Cabinet with the consent of Parliament.
-The President, the Prime Minister and the Cabinet hold the executive powers.
+The President is the head of state, elected by popular vote for a five-year term (renewable once).
+He can call for parliamentary elections under specific conditions but cannot dissolve Parliament unilaterally.
+He is also the commander-in-chief of the armed forces.
+The President appoints the Prime Minister (generally the leader of the majority party) with the consent of Parliament.
+The executive power is primarily held by the Prime Minister and the Cabinet, while the President has limited executive functions, mainly in foreign policy and defence.

 Legislative Power

 Legislative power is unicameral.
-The 151 members of parliament, called the Sabor, are elected by universal suffrage for a four-year term.
-8 seats are reserved for ethnic minorities (Serbs, Hungarians, Czech, Slovaks, etc.).
+The Parliament, called the Sabor, has 151 members elected by universal suffrage for a four-year term.
+Eight seats are reserved for ethnic minorities, including Serbs, Hungarians, Czechs, Slovaks, and others.
+The Constitution has been amended to transfer part of the President’s powers to Parliament.

 +